 FGM is medically famous for having a zero value to the health of the individual.
-In fact some of the very reasons that the tradition claims that it serves have become in practical reality, curses and irreparable damages for people.
+In fact, some of the very reasons that the tradition claims that it serves have become in practical reality, curses and irreparable damages for people.
 “It’s supposed to tame women and make child-bearing easy” but the reverse is the case.
 It has done absolutely zero of the things it purportedly set out to do; all it has done is invent and compound health/mental issues for women.

 8. Gender Discrimination

 “Monitoring the sensuality of the woman”, “promoting purity and modesty”- the acclaimed reasons for FGM.
-It is a fact that aside traditional convention there is no clear history of FGM.
+It is a fact that aside from traditional convention there is no clear history of FGM.
 Why it is widespread across nationalities we might not clearly trace except for religious purposes, in any case, a close analysis of this might simply point to the gender oppression of the African woman.
 Not one female victim can independently accept to go through with the procedure.
-Reason is simple, it is against human/women right.
-There are countless ways to propagate the lasting femininity and modesty of a woman without interfering in her natural biological make up.
+The reason is simple, it is against human/women right.
+There are countless ways to propagate the lasting femininity and modesty of a woman without interfering in her natural biological makeup.
 Worse still when the health problems rub off on the innocent newborns.

 9. Psychological Trauma

-The practice of the Female Genital mutilation in Africa is an all round traumatic roller-coaster which has succeeded in dampening the self-esteem of young girls.
+The practice of the Female Genital mutilation in Africa is an all-round traumatic roller-coaster which has succeeded in dampening the self-esteem of young girls.
 The essence of the rites of adolescence is to welcome them into a new and vital stage of life, but on a closer look, the essence of this rite would have been defeated as the girls give up the belief in the respect for human life or even begin that phase of life with a bleeding heart, mind and body.

 At a very early stage in life, the thought of the rite is already a source of scare.
 The closer they are to that ‘special’ age, the more frightening the looming reality is for the girls.
-For fear of teases and the stigma of being tagged ‘unclean’, or most of the times the pressure to please family members, they become depressed with thoughts, every thing weighs down on the mind.
+For fear of teases and the stigma of being tagged ‘unclean’, or most of the times the pressure to please family members, they become depressed with thoughts, everything weighs down on the mind.
 Already such a person is unfit for any form of surgery but as ignorantly intimidating as the rural societies are, they go on with it; with the effect that after the procedure the girls who are lucky to be alive face twice the trauma they faced before the treatment; they come out worse than they were in terms of psycho-health.
 Going through this rough patch is nowhere near easy, how much more when you have to deal with the series of health complications that come with it.

 10. Death Warrant

-The Psycho-physiological consequences of this traumatic and shocking experience leaves a great deal of dent in the formation and personality of the African girl child; and without any psychiatric and health attention, might be an obvious death warrant.
+The Psycho-physiological consequences of this traumatic and shocking experience leave a great deal of dent in the formation and personality of the African girl child; and without any psychiatric and health attention, might be an obvious death warrant.
 Life after FGM is not the way to be for any woman.